NikoCarvajal/Biometry_II/README.md

 - The Final_Project.html file is the knitted version of the included .RMD file which is the annotated code used to generate the results.

+- The Final_Report_NCJ .PDF file is supplementary discussion of methods and the results of the project.

 TO RUN THE CODE, download the Final_Project.RMD file and open it in R, download the required libraries (listed in the REQUIREMENTS file as well as in the Rmd file), download the Students_Social_Media_Addiction.csv file, and run the .RMD file.

 - IMPORTANT: The .RMD file opens a window with file.choose() that promps the user to select the .csv file corresponding to the Students_Social_Media_Addiction.csv file.
 THE USER MUST SELECT THE CSV FILE FOR THE CODE TO CONTINUE.